JetBrains/guide/site/java/tutorials/hello-world/making-a-change/index.md

 ![Run anything dialog box with Hello World](run-anything.png)

-3. Select your _HelloWorld JAR_ file and press **Enter**.
+3. Select your _HelloWorld JAR_ file and press <kbd>⏎</kbd> (macOS) / <kbd>Enter</kbd> (Windows/Linux).
 In your [Run window](https://www.jetbrains.com/help/idea/run-tool-window.html) you should see that IntelliJ IDEA has run your application and printed out your new string.
 This means it rebuilt the JAR file prior to running the application.

 ![Run window showing new output](new-output-string.png)